 On June 22, 1944, Ira Hirschmann, the War Refugee Board's representative in Turkey, interviewed Joel Brand, a Hungarian Jew who had recently arrived in Istanbul, Turkey, with a ransom offer from Nazi officials.
 During this interview, Brand described the Nazis' proposition in broad terms, his meetings with SS-officer Adolf Eichmann, and the ongoing deportations of Hungarian Jews to the Auschwitz-Birkenau killing center.
 Their discussion shows that Nazi perpetrators expressed willingness to negotiate with the Allies to stop the killing and that the United States was open to this possibility.1

-In this interview, Brand describes the major Nazi officials in Budapest, particularly Adolf Eichmann, who "suggested that I should go and he would give an offer."
+In the featured interview, Brand describes the major Nazi officials in Budapest, particularly Adolf Eichmann, who "suggested that I should go and he would give an offer."
 Brand provides few details, but notes that Eichmann wanted trucks, possibly ten thousand of them, in exchange for the lives of the surviving Jews of Europe.
-Brand tells Hirschmann that the Nazi party is splitting into factions, and that some of these groups could be bribed.
-The ransom negotiations would benefit the Nazi officials no matter how they turned out: either the Allies would pay a ransom, or they would not and Nazi Germany could claim a propaganda victory and argue that the Allies did not take action to save European Jews when they had been offered the chance.
+Brand tells Hirschmann that the Nazi Party is splitting into factions, and that some of these groups could be bribed.
+The ransom negotiations would benefit the Nazi officials no matter how they turned out—either the Allies would pay a ransom, or Nazi Germany could claim a propaganda victory and argue that the Allies did not take action to save European Jews when they had been offered the chance.